doctor-g/Godot-Collector-Tutorial/docs/README.md

 After the workshop, check out the [post-workshop challenges list](Challenges-1.md) for some additional features you can try adding on your own!

-For a deeper introduction to Godot Engine, I recommend [the &ldquo;Your First Game&rdquo; tutorial](https://docs.godotengine.org/en/stable/getting_started/step_by_step/your_first_game.html) from the Godot Engine site.

 ## Part 2